jigargosar/jigargosar.github.io/src/content/posts/2025-10-22-scrollbar-gutter.md

 ---
 title: 'Prevent Layout Shift When Scrollbar Appears'
 date: '2025-10-22'
 intro: Navigate from a short page to a longer one and you'll notice the layout suddenly shifts left.
 The scrollbar appearing (and disappearing) takes up space, causing a jarring jump that disrupts the user experience.
 The fix?
-One CSS property scrollbar-gutter.
+One CSS property `scrollbar-gutter`.
 ---

 ## The Problem